openknowledgecenter/fermentology/enhance process.md

 - Description comes from Fermentology Mini-Seminar website (max 280 characters).
 Edit description to read more like a subtitle.
 - Add Contributor → name of Mini-Seminar leader
 - Add Affiliation from Mini-Seminar Page
-- In Pub Settings: 1) add the date of Mini-Seminar Talk, 2) add a Preview Image
+- In Pub Settings: 1) add the date of Mini-Seminar Talk, 2) add a Preview Image, 3) set Text style to "Black Blocks" or "White Blocks."
+Click "Save changes" in the upper right hand corner of the settings page.

 TEXT
 ---